 🗓️ At a Glance

-Location Roku-en, beside Kasuga Taisha, Nara
+Location Roku-en, near Kasuga Taisha, Nara

-Time needed 1 hour
+Time needed About 1 hour

-Best time October (check the year’s schedule)
+Best time October (check the year’s dates)

-What to Know
+What to See

 Combine Your Visit